Eric Allen Engle,

 future technology may make computer AI possible.
 Either it is

-or future technology.
-In fact, while the speed of microprocessors and
+existing or future technology.
+In fact, while the speed of

-technological change Sunstein awaits would, and can, occur at the
+Thus the technological change Sunstein awaits would, and can, occur

-information-processing system, the brain is to be viewed as an
+"As an information-processing system, the brain is to be viewed as